(Updated Jan. 24, 2018)

-Breach of warranty law (or “lemon law”) allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranty.
-The term “lemon law” has its origins in the slang term “lemon,” which denotes a faulty item or dud.
+Breach of warranty law—or “lemon law”—allows consumers to file lawsuits against manufacturers or merchants for products that fail to live up to their warranty.
+The term “lemon law” has its origins in the slang term “lemon,” which denotes a faulty item or a dud.

 The foundation of this kind of litigation is the Magnuson-Moss Warranty Act of 1975, which aimed to protect consumers from false or misleading advertising, to clarify warranties, and to strengthen those warranties by forcing companies to uphold them.

-The most common items at the center of lemon law cases are luxury cars, RVs, boats, and mobile homes.
-Certified pre-owned (CPO) vehicles often make for the strongest cases, particularly from the following automakers:
+The most common items at the center of lemon law cases are cars, RVs, boats, and mobile homes.
+Defective certified pre-owned vehicles often spur lawsuits, particularly those from the following automakers:

 That said, the statute applies to almost any consumer product that comes with a warranty and costs more than $10.00.
 (Note: The Magnuson-Moss Act only applies to tangible goods, not services.)
 Thus, household items like electronics, appliances, HVAC units, and exercise equipment also qualify.